ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ### User Profiles

-When linking to a osu!user profile, use the user's id number instead of their username.
+When linking to an osu!user profile, use the user's id number instead of their username.
 Usernames can be changed, while user ids are bound to the user.
 This is to ensure that the link still links to the same person even after they changed their username.